jawerty/pagen/README.md

 ```

 ## Types of page generation
-*note: as of now, you cannot generate a bootstrap site and a blog at the same time.
+*note: As of now, you cannot generate a bootstrap site and a blog at the same time.

 ### Default static website (as seen above)
 ```